deepchecks/deepchecks/docs/source/getting-started/welcome.rst

 =========================

 Deepchecks is a holistic tool for testing, validating and monitoring your machine learning models and data, throughout the model's lifecycle.
-It enables you to identify probelems with your data quality, distributions, and model's performance with minimal effort.
+It enables you to identify problems with your data quality, distributions, and model's performance with minimal effort.

 See more info in the :ref:`Deepchecks Components for Continuous Validation <welcome__deepchecks_components>`